 The Giant TCR Advanced is a thoroughly modern, yet classic road race bike that combines raw speed with impeccable handling characteristics.
-The carbon composite frame offers impressive levels of lateral stiffness, which means the bike offers lightening quick acceleration when you stomp on the pedals along with precise handling characteristics.
+Each model in the range features a carbon composite frame that offers impressive levels of lateral stiffness.
+This means the bike delivers lightening quick acceleration when you stomp on the pedals, along with precise handling characteristics.

-All models of the TCR Advanced and Advanced Pro feature a lightweight, Advanced-Grade carbon fibre composite frame.
-The oversized MegaDrive downtube gives the TCR its impressive lateral stiffness which ensures that all your pedalling power is transferred to the road even when you stand up on the pedals.
-The OverDrive tapered head tube keeps things stiff up front so steering is precise even when pushing the bike hard through the corners.
+All models of the TCR Advanced and Advanced Pro feature a lightweight, Advanced-Grade carbon fibre composite frame with tried and tested road race geometry.
+At the top of the range the TCR Advanced SL models get a stiffer and lighter Advanced-SL grade frame with an integrated Seatpost.
+The MegaDrive downtube is oversized.
+This gives the TCR its impressive levels of lateral stiffness, so that all your power is transferred directly to the road, even when you stand up on the pedals.
+The OverDrive tapered head tube keeps things stiff up front, so steering is precise even when pushing the bike hard through the corners.

-The ride is smooth for a road race bike thanks to the slim seat stays and composite Variant seatpost that helps to deal with less-than-perfect road surfaces.
-Up front you get a full carbon fork on the TCR Advanced Pro models while the TCR Advanced models feature carbon fork blades with an alloy steerer.
+The TCR offers an impressively smooth ride for a road race bike.
+This is thanks to the slim seat stays and composite Variant seatpost that soak up the road buzz.
+Up front you get a full carbon fork on the TCR Advanced Pro & SL models while the TCR Advanced bikes get carbon fork blades with an alloy steerer.

 The tapered head tube and the fork steerer keep the bike tracking beautifully when you hit the corners hard and fast - Road CC

-Giant’s own wheels, on all the TCR models, are built as a complete WheelSystem with rims, spokes and hubs all working together to offer reliable performance.
-The SLR 0 and SLR 1 wheels on the Advanced Pro models feature lightweight, deep section, full carbon rims that offer an aero advantage while still being good for climbing.
+Giant’s own wheels, on all the TCR models, are built as a complete WheelSystem with rims, spokes and hubs all working together to offer efficient and reliable performance.
+The SLR-0 and SLR-1 wheels on the Advanced Pro and SL models feature lightweight, deep section, full carbon rims that give you an aero advantage while still being good for climbing.

 Lightweight and stiff with confident handling characteristics, the Giant TCR is ideal for general road riding and racing, especially when your route takes in a bit of climbing.
-While the TCR is available at a range of price points you get the same high-quality disc or non-disc frame on every model.
+While the TCR is available at a range of price points you get a high-quality carbon composite disc or non-disc frame on every model.
 This means that the more affordable TCRs make an ideal platform for future component upgrades.

-The disc equipped TCRs are an ideal choice for those who like to cycle in all-weathers as you get consistent braking performance in both wet and dry conditions.
+Offering high-performance at price points that are hard to beat, the Giant TCR is a bike that every serious road rider should consider.
+The disc equipped TCRs are a great choice for those who like to cycle in all-weathers as you get consistent braking performance in both wet and dry conditions.